 9 FAQs About Allergy Relief

-Getting rid of the things you’re allergic to at home or at work will help.
-Look for things like pet dander, dust mites, cold air (air conditioning vent or ceiling fan), cigarette smoke, perfume or other scented products, and aerosols.
-Pay attention to pollen counts.
+Get rid of those things at home and work.
+Look for possible triggers like pet dander, dust mites, cold air (from an air conditioning vent or ceiling fan), cigarette smoke, perfume or other scented products, and aerosols.
+Pay attention to pollen counts, too.

 If you have both allergies and asthma, use an air filtration system at home.

 6. What's the difference between an allergy and an allergen?

 The allergen is the thing you’re allergic to.
 With an allergy, you may sneeze, cough, wheeze, itch, or have a skin rash.

 7. What are some common allergens?